peedy2495/tf-ansible-ubuntu-desktop/README.md

 if u're absolutely shure what u're doing, u're able to apply all steps in one
 `terraform apply -auto-approve`

-You want to reject this whole deployment?
+you want to reject this whole deployment?
 U're able to do this with
 `terraform destroy`

 ## How to create your own Ubuntu Desktop cloudimage

 This description is made for Proxmox instances.
-Feel free to adopt to another virtualization ;-)
+Feel free to adopt to another virtualization. ;-)
 First, create a new instance and make an standard Installation from an official ISO.
 You have to define a temporary user for accessing the system during your setup session.

 We don't need the cd/dvd device.
 So, remove it now.
-By using nexus repositories, modify *`/etc/apt/sources.list`* with your flavour, first
+By using nexus repositories, modify *`/etc/apt/sources.list`* with your flavour, first ...

-Install required services ...
+install required services ...
 `apt install -y openssh-server cloud-init qemu-guest-agent`

-Enable "Guest Agent" in your instance options as virtio device
+enable "Guest Agent" in your instance options as virtio device

-Now, reboot the instance and log in via ssh.
+now, reboot the instance and log in via ssh.
 Change into the root-context via `sudo su`

-Run guest agent as persistent service
+run guest agent as persistent service
 `systemctl enable --now quemu-guest-agent.service`

-In *`/etc/ssh/sshd_config`* modify following entries
+in *`/etc/ssh/sshd_config`* modify following entries
 ```
 PasswordAuthentication no
 PermitRootLogin no